PrismLauncher/prismlauncher.org/src/wiki/development/development-builds.md

   order: 1
 ---
 # Development Builds
 Please understand that **these builds are not intended for most users**.
-There may bugs, and other instabilities.
+There may be bugs, and other instabilities.
 You have been warned.

 There are per-commit development builds available [here](https://github.com/PolyMC/PolyMC/actions).
 Debug information is present within the binaries, making their file sizes larger than otherwise normal.
 Portable dev-builds are provided for Windows, macOS, and AppImage (Linux).